Jimmy Saxton

+James Everett Saxton Jr. (May 21, 1940 – May 28, 2014) was an American professional football player who was a halfback for the Dallas Texans of the American Football League (AFL) in 1962, when the team won the AFL Championship.
+He played college football at Texas, where he was an All-American and a finalist for the Heisman Trophy in 1961.
+He was inducted into the College Football Hall of Fame in 1996.

-College Football
+College career

 Though he never took a snap in high school, Texas coach Darrell Royal envisioned Saxton as a quarterback, and so during his freshman and sophomore years that was the position he played.
-Though in 1959, Texas would have no fewer than 6 quarterbacks and Saxton would see the least playing time of all of them.
+However, in 1959, Texas would have no fewer than 6 quarterbacks and Saxton would see the least playing time of all of them.

-After the 1959 season, Royal asked Saxton to switch to Halfback, the prime running back in the Winged-T formation and Saxton agreed.
+After the 1959 season, Royal asked Saxton to switch to halfback, the prime running back in the Wing T formation and Saxton agreed.
 The following season, he led the Longhorns in rushing.

 In his senior season, Saxton and the Longhorns broke out.
-That season, he set the school and Southwest Conference record for yards per carry, became Texas' first consensus All-American running back and finished third in Heisman voting behind Syracuse's Ernie Davis and Ohio State's Bob Ferguson.
+That season, he set the school and Southwest Conference record for yards per carry, became Texas' first consensus All-American running back, and finished third in Heisman voting behind Syracuse's Ernie Davis and Ohio State's Bob Ferguson.
 The Longhorns, meanwhile, were ranked #1 for only the 3rd time in school history and the 1961 team was the first in school history to hold the #1 ranking for two weeks.
-It was the first Royal team to contend for the National Championship and went 10-1.
+It was the first Royal team to contend for the National Championship and went 10–1.
 After beating everyone but Oklahoma by at least 3 touchdowns and with only two very beatable teams left on the schedule, they seemed to be a lock to finish the season ranked #1.
-But they suffered their only loss in a shocking 6-0 upset at the hands of 24-point underdog TCU on a trick play, in a game that Saxton had to leave after he was knocked unconscious on a controversial knee-to-the-head early in the game.
+But they suffered their only loss in a shocking 6–0 upset at the hands of 24-point underdog TCU on a trick play, in a game that Saxton had to leave after he was knocked unconscious on a controversial knee-to-the-head early in the game.
 He finished his career with a win over Mississippi in the 1962 Cotton Bowl in which he set the school record for longest punt in a bowl game with a 73-yard quick kick.